cyrilsebastian1811/docs/docs/frontend/react/index.md

     ??? danger "On every render"

         - Be careful not to change the state in this case.
-        - Changing state cause re-rendering, so on and so forth.
-Thus entering a loop.
+        - Changing state causes re-rendering, which inturn triggers rendering.

         ```jsx
         useEffect(() => {